my life 4 jesus.co.za

-Maybe Peter and Mary too, simply accepted that Charles and Zeena were two foul-minded and foul-mouthed individuals, and erroneously believed they could do nothing to change all that.
-They had taught Peter to talk disgustingly too, and this escalated when he still indulged in drink parties with his parents over weekends.
+Maybe Peter and Mary too, simply accepted that Charles and Zeena were two foul-minded and foul-mouthed individuals, and erroneously believed they could do nothing to change any of that.
+They taught Peter to talk disgustingly too, and this escalated when he still indulged in drink parties with his parents over weekends.
 In the beginning, Mary joined in some of their swearwords but as time went by, she began to detest their verbal and other filth, and their pollution of her and Peter’s life.